-Section 149(8) of the RECPS Law78 makes it a criminal offence punishable by imprisonment for up to six months, a fine of up to $\in 1,700$, or both, for any authorised undertaking or employee or contractor of an authorised undertaking to prevent or obstruct the sending, conveying, or delivery of any message, to intentionally amend or interfere with the content of any message, to intentionally intercept any message, or to intentionally disclose or use the content of any message, information, or document that relates to the content of any message or to the affairs or personal particulars of any person.
+Section 149 (8) of the RECPS Law makes it a criminal offence punishable by imprisonment for up to six months, a fine of up to $\in$ 1,700, or both, for any authorised undertaking or employee or contractor of an authorised undertaking to prevent or obstruct the sending, conveying, or delivery of any message, to intentionally amend or interfere with the content of any message, to intentionally intercept any message, or to intentionally disclose or use the content of any message or to the affairs or personal particulars of any person.

 Public electronic communications network and/or services providers must take all necessary technical and administrative measures in order to safeguard the security of their networks and services and the confidentiality of any communication, at a level which is commensurate with the degree of risk having regard to the cost of implementation of such security systems and the latest technical possibilities.
-79 If there is a particular risk of a breach of security of the network, the providers must inform their subscribers of such risk and of all available counter-measures, including the cost involved.
-80
+If there is a particular risk of a breach of security of the network, the providers must inform their subscribers of such risk and of all available counter-measures, including the cost involved.

-No person other than users communicating between themselves from time to time may listen to, tap, store, intercept, or undertake any other form of surveillance of communications without the consent of the users concerned, 81 except for interceptions of communication that are provided for by law and with
+No person other than users communicating between themselves from time to time may listen to, tap, store, intercept, or undertake any other form of surveillance of communications without the consent of the users concerned, except for interceptions of communication that are provided for by law and with the authorisation of a court.
+A legally authorised recording of electronic

-76 Subsidiary Administrative Act Number 371/2013.
+Subsidiary Administrative Act Number 371/2013.

-77 Version 2.0 issued January 2013.
+Version 2.0 issued January 2013.

-78 RECPS Law 2004.
+RECPS Law 2004.

-79 RECPS Law 2004, ss 98(1) and 99(1).
+RECPS Law 2004 s.
+98(1) and 99(1).